sendyhalim/laravel-modularizer/readme.md

 ---
 [https://github.com/sendyHalim/laravel-modularizer](https://github.com/sendyHalim/laravel-modularizer)

-Note: sorry if my english is not good

 This package is still in early development, but it is usable and already tested.

 Modularizer is a Laravel 4 plugin.
 Basically it is an artisan command that creates module and auto validation repository based on given input.